 Since its origin, the City has been developed mostly for residential aspirations.
-Today, the luxury residential component is the economic engine of our City.
+Today, the luxury residential component is one of the main economic engines of our City.
 After the City's incorporation and the adoption of its Comprehensive Plan, allowing for a strategic revitalization of its greater assets - the waterfront residences and the beach - the City experienced significant growth in its tax base.
 This is mostly attributable to the replacement of old motels with the redevelopment of luxurious high-rise residential condominiums.
 During the 2008 housing collapse, the City experienced a moderate downturn of construction and tax base.
-However, in 2011 the City rebounded with its approval of high-end luxury residential condominiums, which were promptly under construction experiencing a faster rebound in the housing market compared to other municipalities in the Miami area.
-In addition, new projects are coming to fruition, and the development community is obtaining commitments from prospective buyers mostly from the Northeast.
+However, in 2011, the City rebounded with its approval of high-end luxury residential condominiums.
+The 2011 fiscal year ended with taxable value at its lowest point in years.
+During the years of decline, the City experienced new construction which helped minimize the impact of the devaluation of the property values.